 Forsyth Barr Limited receives brokerage for transactions executed through it.
-This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged by the brokerage paid to Forsyth Barr Limited to transact when they otherwise might not have.
+This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged by the brokerage paid to Forsyth Barr Limited to transact when they otherwise might not have transact when they otherwise might not have.